-Prerequisites: Full Admission to the BEd program; Teacher
+Prerequisites: Full Admission to the BEd program; Teacher Preparation Council (TPC) consent

 Experience in directed teaching in an approved elementary school.
 Includes observation, planning, teaching, and out-of-class experience in a single grade or multigrade schoolroom.

 EDPR 386 AD Practicum I - Elementary [P: 0-2-12]6.